Smith-Pad/Smith-Pad/README.md

 > This is used for re-writing the new topics system in PHP for Subjects.

 > This branch will be removed anytime.
+And may be merged into a new branch